ZhanxyR/SHERT/README.md

 ### 3. Install Open3d

 > [!IMPORTANT]
-> We recommend you to install a specific version of open3d manually to avoid any problem.
+> Please install a specific version of open3d manually to avoid any problem.

 (We will fix the bugs to adapt to higher versions later.)
 ```bash